Zach-Sten/py_anndata_visualizer/README.md

-# Spatial Segmentation Pipeline
+# Spatial Segmentation Wizard

-A unified pipeline for benchmarking and running multiple spatial transcriptomics segmentation methods on HPC via SLURM.
-All methods run inside a single Singularity container (`seg_sin_V1.sif`).
+An interactive pipeline for running and benchmarking multiple spatial transcriptomics segmentation methods on HPC clusters via SLURM.
+All methods execute inside a single Singularity container.

 ## Supported Methods